vijayanandof/indexeddb-fast-search/README.md

 ## License

-This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details (you'll need to create this file).
+This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.